khanhnamle1994/cracking-the-data-science-interview/EBooks/Machine-Learning-In-Action/README.md

 ### Chapter 13 - Using Principal Component Analysis to simplify data

+**Pros:** Reduces complexity of data, identifies most important features.

+**Cons:** May not be needed, could throw away useful information.

+**Works with:** Numerical values.

+**Summary**

+Dimensionality reduction techniques allow us to make data easier to use and often remove noise to make other machine learning tasks more accurate.
+It’s often a preprocessing step that can be done to clean up data before applying it to some other algorithm.
+A number of techniques can be used to reduce the dimensionality of our data.
+Among these, independent component analysis, factor analysis, and principal component analysis are popular methods.
+The most widely used method is principal component analysis.

+Principal component analysis allows the data to identify the important features.
+It does this by rotating the axes to align with the largest variance in the data.
+Other axes are chosen orthogonal to the first axis in the direction of largest variance.
+Eigenvalue analysis on the covariance matrix can be used to give us a set of orthogonal axes.

 ### Chapter 14 - Simplifying data with the Singular Value Decomposition

 ### Chapter 15 - Big Data and MapReduce